 Managers serve as the bridge between organizational strategy and employee experience.
 Yet when asked to rate themselves on the 17 most important manager behaviors that Perceptyx has identified, managers ranked "effectively managing change" as the third-highest area where they need coaching.

-The data reveals concerning gaps.
+The data reveals concerning gaps that contribute to the high cost of poor people management.
 Just 51% say their manager can adapt to change, and only 48% say the same of senior leaders.
-Based on data from the Center for Workforce Transformation Workforce Panel, only 60% of employees feel that sufficient effort is made to get the opinions of people within their organization.
+Based on data from Perceptyx's Workforce Panel, only 60% of employees feel that sufficient effort is made to get the opinions of people within their organization.
 This same item is also a powerful differentiator of engagement, with highly engaged employees responding 2.1x as favorably to it compared to those who are less engaged.

 To close these gaps, organizations must: